3-o-3/.github/profile/README.md

 [Public Domain](https://nocopyright.cod5.com) Computer
 with binary and ternary arithmetic and logic unit for safe communications.

-We aims to build a software and hardware ecosystem for a sustainable computer experience.
+We aim to build a software and hardware ecosystem for a sustainable computer experience.